 SNACK SIGN UP:

 TUITION AGREEMENT FORM:

 returning families will review forms from last year at the Parent Meeting/Open House to make any changes necessary. there is one form that needs to be completed every year for every child:

-FOR NEW PRESCHOOLERS: click on the following forms or these links (emergency release form, medical record forms) to download the medical record form. if your preschooler is already in a childcare facility/home, you can bring in a copy of these completed forms. if you would like a hard copy from preschool, let me know and i can print them for you.
+FOR NEW PRESCHOOLERS: click on the following forms (or screen shot) to save and edit for your preschooler. if your preschooler is already in a childcare facility/home, you can bring in a copy of these completed forms. if you would like a hard copy from preschool, let me know and i can print them for you.

 we had two “play days” (summer preschool) celebrating the coming of summer.